t0mer/Botami4/README.md

 ## Installation

-Before we can start working with Wazy, we need to create a new telegram bot.
+Before we can start working with Botami, we need to create a new telegram bot.

 ### Create Telegram bot
 How to Create a New Bot for Telegram